tu2-atmanand/task-board-docs/docs/5_How_To/0_index.md

 # How to do Anything

-Following are few quick guides on how to do any specific thing you want to get you started.
+Following are few quick guides on how to do any specific thing you want, to get you started.